GCW48/cs386-a1/Deliverables/deliverable1.md

 insights:
 They found themselves still prioritizing games even in college, so they did not have much of an opinion on shorter titles.
-However, they did claim that they found
+However, they do have quiet a bit of expierence with horror.
+They gave the advice that they find timed mechanics in horror games to be effective in moderation.

 quotes: